eamzabala/Lithium_SabinoZabala/README.md

 # 1st-Quarter-Project
 ## This is a project proposal for CS3, where we will make a webpage about Taylor Swift.
-It will include many things about her music career, such as her discography, her awards and throphies, etc. It will also have pages on her personal life, such as things about her and pictures of her cats.
+It will include webpages about her music career, such as her discography, playlists by mood, explanation of song lyrics, and fan-made content.
+It will also have pages on her personal life, such as things about her and pictures of her cats.
 ### Taylor Swift: The Music Industry
 #### Playlists (By Mood)
 ##### Mood Board